Negative balance on credit cards

 Leave it there

-Just be aware that if you haven’t spent the credit after six months, your credit card provider is legally required to send you the refund – usually in the form of a cheque or bank transfer.
+If you haven’t spent the credit after six months, your credit card provider is legally required to send you the refund – usually in the form of a cheque or bank transfer.

 Can I get a refund if I owe money on my credit card?